-Here’s how to make a succulent-decorated hat and more, with design ideas from attendees at succulent events.
+Here's how to make a succulent-decorated hat and other projects, with design ideas from attendees at succulent events.

 Wearing succulents at succulent-themed events is a great ice-breaker.
 Everyone wants a photo of you.
 The easiest way to attach succulents to a hat brim, visor, hair ornament or bracelet is with the moss-and-glue method pioneered by San Diego garden designer Laura Eubanks, who first used it to attach succulent cuttings to pumpkins.
 (As seen in Succulents Simplified, pp.150-155 and the video we made.)

 1. Assemble your materials: a hot-glue gun, a hat or other wearable, dry moss (from any craft store), and succulent cuttings.